bdjang/bdjang.github.io/README.md

 # bdjang.github.io
-This personal portfolio website is hosted on GitHub Pages and built with Vite and React 18.
-An Express.js application hosted on Heroku fetches art feed JSON data from a MongoDB cluster and serves it via RESTful APIs at the bottom of the website.
+This personal portfolio website is hosted on **GitHub Pages** and built with **Vite** and **React 18**.
+An Express.js application deployed on Heroku fetches art feed JSON data from a MongoDB cluster and serves it via RESTful APIs at the footer.

 ## Notes
 The `deploy.yml` file needs to be updated to make GitHub Actions function correctly.
 This required manually changing the version numbers in the file (e.g. `uses: actions/setup-node@v3` to `uses: actions/setup-node@v4`).